General information

 Collection agencies

 Collection agencies are often used to collect debts.
+A collection agency will take steps to find assets to collect.
 They have experience in debt collection and should have training to follow the Fair Debt Collection Practices Act.

 These agencies typically take a portion of any money recovered.
 This article about knowing when to hire a collection agency is written for small businesses, but may also have helpful information for individuals.